 You're Stuck on a Specific Design Problem

-When your layout isn't working, you can't settle on a color scheme, or you're unsure about furniture scale, a consultant provides targeted expertise.
-These specific challenges don't always require full-service design—just expert guidance to get you unstuck.
+When your layout isn't working, you can't settle on a color scheme, or you're unsure about furniture scale, a consultant provides targeted expertise on that specific problem - without the cost and scope of full-service design.
+Solving the one thing that's been blocking you often unlocks the rest of the project; the decisions that follow become easier once the core issue is resolved.

 You Need Professional Expertise on a Limited Budget